spapiernik/integer-toolkit/README.md

 These functions allow you to sort the digits of integers:
 - `bubble_sort`: Sort the digits of an integer using the bubble sort algorithm.
 - `selection_sort`: Sort the digits of an integer using the selection sort algorithm.
+- `insertion_sort`: Sort the digits of an integer using the insertion sort algorithm.
+- `merge_sort`: Sort the digits of an integer using the merge sort algorithm.

 ### Divisibility Functions